Two or more years of pensionable service

 Making your pension option is time sensitive.
 In certain situations, any delay in making your option can have financial implications.
 It is therefore recommended that you contact the Pension Centre before terminating your employment.

 When preparing to terminate your employment, you must also remember to notify your employer of your intention of leaving, as there may be other termination payments payable to you.
-Where possible, this should be done at least three months in advance of your termination date.
+Where possible, this should be done at least 3 months in advance of your termination date.

 Also, don’t forget to notify your employer of your intention to quit, as you may be entitled to other severance benefits.
-If possible, you should notify them at least three months before your departure date.
+If possible, you should notify them at least 3 months before your departure date.

 If you are on leave without pay and will not be returning to work prior to your termination of employment, the effective date of your cessation of employment will be the day following the date the Pension Centre is notified by your employer of your termination.
 If the Pension Centre is advised by your employer in advance of your termination date, the effective date of your termination will be the date indicated by your employer.